OKaluza/fractured/docs/docs.rst

 Introduction
 ============
-Fractured is a fast fractal renderer written in Javascript and WebGL / WebCL.
+Fractured is a fractal exploration application written in Javascript and WebGL / WebCL.

-I started it as a spare-time project to get my old fractal software running cross-platform and to render fractals on the GPU.
-There are many great fractal programs around, but, from my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
-I also really liked the idea of a GPU accelerated studio workspace to store my work on a server and access it anywhere.
+It started as a rewrite of my old fractal rendering code to run faster, cross-platform and with editable formulae.
+Despite there being a proliferation of great fractal programs around, from my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
+I also wanted to render complex fractals faster on the GPU with GLSL which was not being done at the time I started except a few proof of concept demos.

-It started in Java and JOGL, then I heard about WebGL, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
-The formula editor and renderer was finished early last year and it probably should have stopped there but it became a bit of an experiment on seeing how far the idea of a standalone desktop style app running in a web browser could be taken.
+First attempt was in Java and JOGL, then I heard about WebGL which seemed the perfect framework for it, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
+The formula editor and renderer was finished early last year and it probably should have stopped there but it became a bit of an experiment on seeing how far the idea of a standalone desktop style app running in a web browser could be taken and I got attached to the idea of creating an online studio workspace to store my work on a server and access it anywhere allowing sharing fractal images, formulae and parameters.
+Also I began to enjoy writing Javascript, possibly a case of stockholm syndrome.

-Now many lost weekends and evenings later I've had enough and it seems to finally have turned into a fairly complete thing, so here it is - maybe someone else will find it useful.
+Now many lost weekends and evenings later I've had enough and it seems to finally have turned into a fairly complete thing, it does what I need and maybe someone else will find it useful.

-If you have any feedback email me at: owen (at) ozone.id.au
+*(NOTE: this documentation is still a work in progress, if you have any questions or feedback email me at: owen (at) ozone.id.au)*

-*(NOTE: Apologies as this documentation file is still a work in progress)*

 Acknowledgments
 ---------------